MaginnGroup/mosdef_cassandra/docs/source/guides/system.rst

 mols_to_add
 ~~~~~~~~~~~~~
-Cassandra has the ability to insert molecules in a simulation box prior to
+Cassandra can insert molecules in a simulation box prior to
-starting the MC simulation.
+starting an MC simulation.
 Therefore, you can provide an empty simulation
-box and tell Cassandra to add some number of molecules before beginning the
+box and request Cassandra to add some number of molecules before beginning the
-MC simulation.
+simulation.
 This capability is controlled through the ``mols_to_add`` option.
-The format of ``mols_to_add`` is analogous to ``mols_in_boxes``; If
+The format of ``mols_to_add`` is analogous to ``mols_in_boxes``.
+If
 specified, it is provided as a nested list with ``shape=(n_boxes, n_species)``.